 A landscape, cityscape, or even a single tree can evoke emotion when captured in the right light and perspective.
 Master photographers manipulate contrast, shadows, color, composition and post-processing to amplify these feelings.

-For example, a familiar landscape seen at sunrise may evoke a sense of renewal, while a stormy sky over the same scene can feel dramatic and intense.
+For example, a familiar landscape seen at sunrise may evoke a sense of renewal, while a stormy sky over the same field can feel dramatic and intense.
 The ability to find emotion in nature is what makes photography so powerful.

 The Smithsonian Magazine explores why certain photographs make people emotional, highlighting how light, contrast, and perspective can influence the human brain’s emotional response.